-- Develop a phased plan to reduce GHG emissions and to meet the Government of Canada reduction targets by 2030 and become a carbon neutral campus by 2050
+- Develop a phased plan to reduce GHG emissions and meet the Government of Canada reduction targets by 2030, and become a carbon-neutral campus by 2050

-- Develop a plan to expand current district energy infrastructure to support flexible campus growth
+- Expand the current district energy infrastructure to support flexible campus growth

-- Utilize innovative generation, distribution and delivery technology to increase efficiency and lower our environmental impacts
+- Utilize innovative generation, distribution, and delivery technology to increase efficiency and lower environmental impacts

 - Optimize utility operation costs

-- Maximize the net economic benefit to Carleton by looking at renewable energy generation
+- Maximize the net economic benefit to Carleton through renewable energy generation

-The Executive Summary provides for an overview of our progress to date, benchmarking and information on priority areas.
-The Full Energy Master Plan expands upon this and provides the comprehensive details that fully depicts a road map for Carleton to become a carbon neutral campus by 2050.
+The Executive Summary provides an overview of our progress to date, benchmarking information, and priority areas.
+The Full Energy Master Plan expands upon this and provides comprehensive details that fully depict a roadmap for Carleton to become a carbon-neutral campus by 2050.

 The previous Energy Master Plan for 2018-21 is available here: